Joint Optimization of Multi-agent Memory System: Experiments

-\paragraph{Implementation Details.} To evaluate CoMAM’s effectiveness and generalizability, we conduct experiments on PersonaMem across its three history length settings (\ie 32K, 128K, and 1M tokens) using LLM backbones from the Qwen \cite{qwen} and Llama \cite{Llama} families.
+\paragraph{Implementation Details.} To evaluate CoMAM’s effectiveness and generalizability, we conduct experiments on PersonaMem and LongMemEval using LLM backbones from the Qwen \cite{qwen} and Llama \cite{Llama} families.
 Specifically, the extraction agent, profile agent, and reward model $\mathcal{V}$ are instantiated with Qwen2.5-3B-Instruct and Llama-3.2-3B-Instruct, while the retrieval agent leverages Qwen2.5-7B-Instruct and Llama-3.1-8B-Instruct, with model sizes tailored to each agent’s task complexity.
-All LLM backbones are configured with a 32K-token context window, and we adopt the average query-answer accuracy as the personalization evaluation metric.
+All LLM backbones are configured with a 32K-token context window.
+Following existing work \cite{personamem,mem-r1,mem1}, we evaluate memory systems using query-answer accuracy.
+Specifically, we adopt multiple-choice accuracy for PersonaMem, and $F_1$, $B_1$, and $J_1$ (LLM-as-a-Judge) for LongMemEval.
 Table \ref{tab:main_results} presents the main results for both Qwen and Llama; other tables show only Qwen for simplicity.
 All tabulated results are averages of at least three independent runs with distinct random seeds.
 More details are provided in the Appendix \ref{app: implementation}.